vidstack/player/apps/site/src/routes/docs/player/components/ui/controls/_Docs.md

 	pointer-events: auto;
 }

-/* Avoid double controls on iOS Safari. */ vds-media[hide-ui] .media-controls,
+/* Avoid double controls on iOS when in fullscreen. */ vds-media[hide-ui] .media-controls,
 /* Hide controls if media is not ready for playback, or user is idle. */ vds-media[user-idle] .media-controls,